-Worldwide phone sales fell 14 percent in the second quarter of 2020.
-Analyst company Canalys reports every brand except Apple saw a drop.
+Worldwide phone shipments fell 14 per cent in the second quarter of 2020.
+Analyst company Canalys reports that every brand except Apple saw a drop.

-It was the second quarter in a row to see a drop in sales.
+It was the second quarter in a row to see a drop in phone shipments.
 Phonemakers shipped a total of 285 million phones during the quarter.
 This compares with around 350 million phones shipped in the same period a year ago.

 Not only did the Covid-19 pandemic hit sales, it closed factories and disrupted supply chains.
 People were less able to get out and shop for new phones, yet they chose not to order online.